1. SEND/SLCN Outcome Project

 Since 2013 we have been involved in consideration of the scientific knowledge as held by Neuro-Scientists about how the brain works, particularly in the case of those with Special Educational Needs, and how this can assist practitioners in education to further develop and transform Teaching & Learning.
 This piece of work is supported by NAHT (National Association of Headteachers).

-This work involves Mr Kim Johnson (Principal : Bradfields Academy) working with Professor Barry Carpenter OBE, Professor Francesca Happé, Rona Tutt OBE and a group of serving Special School Headteachers.
+This work involves Mr Kim Johnson (Former Principal : Bradfields Academy) working with Professor Barry Carpenter OBE, Professor Francesca Happé, Rona Tutt OBE and a group of serving Special School Headteachers.

 Refer to NAHT website for further detail.

 This work will also be including further research into Autism particularly for girls.
 You may find the followng links useful in helping you better understand the condition.

 4. Prince's Teaching Institute